 CHAPTER 8. - OPERATION OF COMMUNITY FOREST

 SEC.
 8.01.
 RIVER ACCESS.
-Use of motorized vehicles on the river bar and through the Community Forest, on or off trails, is prohibited.
+Use of any motorized vehicles on the river bar and through the District Community Forest, on or off trails, is prohibited.
 The River bar and access road is designated for pedestrian traffic only.
 River access will be open Sunrise to Sunset.
 Camping or overnight use is not authorized.
 The District does not provide lifeguards at the river, swim at your own risk.

 SEC.
 8.02.
-UNAUTHORIZED TAKE FROM THE COMMUNITY FOREST, INCLUDING THE RIVER BAR.
+UNAUTHORIZED TAKE FROM THE DISTRICT COMMUNITY FOREST, INCLUDING THE RIVER BAR.
 Shall comply with Section 2.07 of this ordinance.
 Any unauthorized take of any natural resource from the community forest is prohibited and will be considered a violation of this ordinance and be dealt with according to Chapter 10.

 CHAPTER 9. - PERMITS, FEES AND DEPOSITS

 SEC.
 9.01.
 FACILITY USE PERMITS REQUIRED.
-A valid facility use permit is required for individuals or organizations to use any indoor facility or any outdoor facility which may include, but shall not be limited to, any of the following:
+A valid District facility use permit is required for individuals or organizations to use any indoor facility or any outdoor facility which may include, but shall not be limited to, any of the following:

 Nonspontaneous large group activities consisting of fifty (50) or more persons;